Fastest spinning millisecond pulsars: indicators for quark matter in neutron stars?: Introduction

-Although theoretical models of NSs allow much higher spin rotation rates above 1 kHz, the fastest known pulsar, PSR J1748-2446ad, has a spin period of 1.4 ms (716 Hz)~\cite{Hessels:2006ze}.
+Although theoretical models of NSs allow much higher spin rotation rates above 1 kHz, the fastest known pulsar, PSR J1748-2446ad, has a spin period of 1.4 ms (716 Hz)~\cite{Hessels:2006ze} only.
 This fact raised a lot of discussions regarding whether the observed limit of $\sim$700 Hz corresponds to the spin frequency cutoff related to the Kepler (mass-shedding) limit above which matter becomes unbound~\cite{Haskell:2018nlh}, it is related to the binary system evolution~\cite{Patruno:2017oum} or the result of the deconfinement phase transition in the NS core causing either the change of the frequency distribution~\cite{Glendenning:2000zz} or the rotational frequency cutoff~\cite{Bejger:2016emu}.

 On the other hand, modelling the rapidly rotating MSPs involves advanced numerical methods compared to the slow-rotating NSs, which require solving additional coupled differential equations.
-Rotation causes an NS to deform into an oblate spheroid, resulting in a larger equatorial radius and an increased gravitational mass compared to a non-rotating NS, which is related to an increase of the centrifugal force (see illustration of star's deformation in Fig.~\ref{fig1}).
-As rotation affects the star's compactness, it alters the matter composition and, consequently, its dynamical properties, e.g. moment of inertia~\cite{Friedman:1986tx,Komatsu:1989zz,Cook:1993qj,Cook:1993qr,Stergioulas:1994ea,Kruger:2021zta}.
+Rotation causes an NS to deform into an oblate spheroid, resulting in a larger equatorial radius and an increased gravitational mass compared to a non-rotating NS, which is related to an increase of the centrifugal force (see the change of the equatorial/polar radii in Fig.~\ref{fig1} and illustration of star's deformation in Fig.~\ref{fig1a} as a function of their rotation frequency).
+As rotation affects the star's compactness, it alters the matter composition and, consequently, its dynamical properties, e.g., moment of inertia~\cite{Friedman:1986tx,Komatsu:1989zz,Cook:1993qj,Cook:1993qr,Stergioulas:1994ea,Kruger:2021zta}.
 Another example of such rotation-driven changes is the thermal evolution of NSs~\cite{Weber:2013uja, Beznogov:2022wae}.
 An increase in the central density can trigger new processes, such as the direct Urca process, which is forbidden at lower central densities but may become active as the star spins down, leading to its rapid cooling~\cite{Krastev:2007wh,Weber:2013uja}.
+The universal relations derived for rapidly rotating NSs, which relate various essential quantities, enable constraints on the EoS and provide the NS properties at arbitrary rotation rates~\cite{Largani:2021hjo,Kruger:2023olj}.